20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 );

-You can query the CRM anytime in natural language: "What do I know about Sarah from Acme Corp?" or "Who needs follow-up this week?"
+Query the CRM anytime in natural language: "What do I know about Sarah from Acme Corp?" or "Who needs follow-up this week?"

 Skills needed: gog CLI (Gmail + Google Calendar), SQLite database, Telegram topic.